itsLuisa/SHAPELURN/README.md

 Katharina Stein, Leonie Harter, and Luisa Geiger.
 2021.
 SHAPELURN: An interactive language learning gamewith logical inference.
 InProceedings of the First Workshop on Interactive Learning for Natural LanguageProcessing, pages 16–24, Online, August.
 Association for Computational Linguistics.

-The project was developed as part of the Softwareproject "Language, Action and Perception" at Saarland University.
+The project was developed as part of the Softwareproject "Language, Action and Perception" in the winter term 20/21 at Saarland University.

 ## Demo of SHAPELURN